 - Other relevant qualifications can be considered on an individual basis

-Qualifications are important, however our offers are not solely based on academic results.
-If you don’t have the required UCAS points then please contact the courses admissions tutor or email firstname.lastname@example.org as we can consider offers to applicants based on individual merit, exceptional work, and/or practical experience.
+Qualifications are important, however, our offers are not solely based on academic results.
+If you don’t have the required UCAS points then please contact the course admissions tutor or email firstname.lastname@example.org as we can consider offers to applicants based on individual merit, exceptional work, and/or practical experience.